cisco-system-traffic-generator/trex-core/scripts/automation/trex_control_plane/doc/index.rst

 ..
-TRex Control Plain documentation master file, created by sphinx-quickstart on Tue Jun  2 07:48:10 2015.
+TRex Control Plane documentation master file, created by sphinx-quickstart on Tue Jun  2 07:48:10 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to TRex Control Plain's documentation!
+Welcome to TRex Control Plane's documentation!
 ==============================================

 TRex is a **realistic traffic generator** that enables you to do get learn more about your under development devices.